-9.2 Editing Spaces
+8.2 Editing Spaces

-Prerequisite: To edit an existing space in $INFER^{m}$, you must have the EDIT_SPACE permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To edit an existing space in INFER $^{\text{\tiny TM}}$, you must have the EDIT_SPACE permission associated with the Organization Administrator Group, and perform the following steps:

-- 1. On the INFER[TM] UI, navigate to Spaces.
-The Inventory Spaces page appears. - 2.
+- 1. On the INFERTM UI, navigate to Spaces.
+The Spaces page appears - 2.
 From the listed spaces, click the space you desire to edit. - 3.
 Under Actions, from the drop-down menu, click Edit. - 4.
-The Edit Space wizard appears.
-Here, update the Space Template, Display Name. - 5.
+The Edit Space wizard appears. - 5.
 Select the Parent Space from the populated space tree as per its location.
-Click Next.

-- 6. Under Space Attributes and click +Add, enter the Attribute name, Value name and click Done.
+Click Next. - 6.
+Under Space Attributes and click +Add, enter the Attribute name, Value name and click Done.
 Click NEXT. - 7.
 Under Review, review the information and click SAVE.
 You have successfully edited a space.

-9.2.1 Viewing Parent Space
+8.2.1 Viewing Parent Space

-With $\mathsf{INFER}^{\text{\tiny TM}}$, you can view space hierarchy for a selected parent space on the Inventory - Spaces page.
+With INFER $^{\text{m}}$, you can view space hierarchy for a selected parent space on the Templates - Spaces page.

-- 1. On the INFER[TM] UI, navigate to Spaces.
-The Inventory Spaces page appears. - 2.
-On the Inventory Spaces page, select a space from the drop-down menu.
+- 1. On the INFERTM UI, navigate to Spaces.
+The Spaces page appears - 2.
+On the Spaces page, select a space from the drop-down menu.